In this blog, we are discussing 5 ways of introducing AI in business use cases to make them efficient.

 - Since AI bots work 24/7, customers get immediate answers to many of their questions.

 - With the AI bots resolving easier questions, the waiting time for customers requiring experienced customer support representatives reduces.

 - As artificial intelligence has advanced language translation capabilities using natural language processing technology, businesses that deploy artificial intelligence can improve their communication with customers across the world.

 You can read more about this in “3 ways AI can help businesses improve customer relations”.

 Several reports are highlighting the significant potential AI has in customer service, e.g.:

-- Gartner has predicted that by 2020, 85% of customer interactions will happen without the intervention of a human customer service representative.
+- Gartner reports that 85% of customer interactions now happen without the intervention of a human customer service representative.
 AI will play a big part in this transformation, and you can read about this in “What you need to know about the rise of AI in customer service”.